'Reading is to the mind what exercise is to the body' — Richard Steele

 At High Halden Primary School, we use the Floppy Phonics programme to teach phonics.
-All children in Years R ,1 and 2 will be following the programme.
-The children are assessed regularly so that we can track their progress and provide additional phonics support to those children who may require it.
+All children in Year R, Year 1 and Year 2 will follow the programme.
+These children are assessed regularly so that we can track their progress and provide additional phonics support to those who may require it.